yehonatanke/flow_control_rnn/README.md

-# flow_control_rnn
+# Flow Control RNN

-Implements RNN-based classifiers with gradient tracking and flow control for sequence processing.
+RNN classifiers with gradient tracking and flow control for sequence processing.